PacificBiosciences/HiFi-human-WGS-WDL/backends/aws/README.md

 agc context deploy --all
 ```

+Note that the `miniwdl` engine run via AWS is currently not supported for this workflow.

 # Checking and requesting quota in AWS

 See [resources requirements](../../README.md#resource-requirements) for information on the minimum requirements for running the workflow.
 Typically in a new AWS environment, additional vCPU quota will be required.